Engine bearing replacement, is really not as hard as it sounds.

 3. Measure housing bore dimensions, with a dial bore gauge or inside micrometers.

 4. Use a micrometer to measure size, roundness and taper of the crankshaft.
 This is vital, during engine bearing replacement.

-5. One method to check the surface finish of a crankshaft is to rub a one cent coin; several times across the surface of the shaft.
-If the shaft picks up copper from the coin, the shaft is too rough and must be reconditioned.
+5. One method to check the surface finish of a crankshaft.
+Rub a one cent coin, several times across the surface of the shaft.
+If the shaft picks up copper from the coin, the shaft is too rough and must be polished.